rackerlabs/docs-developer-blog/_posts/2018-11-29-microsoft-power-bi.md

 #### Service content packs

-Service content packs can connect to a number of external services such as Google&reg; Analytics&trade;, Salesforce&reg; and Microsoft Dynamics&reg;.
+Service content packs can connect to a number of external services such as Google&reg; Analytics&trade;, Salesforce&reg;, and Microsoft Dynamics&reg;.
 Power BI creates a dashboard and a set of reports that automatically display your data from these services and provide visual insights into your business.